-- Departments, organizations, auxiliaries, or affiliated entities are responsible for ensuring that their programs, events, goods and services are accessible to the maximum extent feasible, and must provide an opportunity for individuals to request accommodation as well as respond appropriately to any request for accommodation (in consultation with OEI or DAS).
-The OEI has access to a small fund to partner with departments in fulfilling their obligations to provide reasonable accommodations.
+- Departments, organizations, auxiliaries, or affiliated entities are responsible for ensuring that their programs, events, goods and services are accessible to the maximum extent feasible, and must provide an opportunity for individuals to request accommodation as well as respond appropriately to any request for accommodation (in consultation with EOA or DAS).
+EOA has access to a small fund to partner with departments in fulfilling their obligations to provide reasonable accommodations.
 The Nondiscrimination Policy Part IV: Other Programs, Services, & Activities has more information on how to plan accessible programs and events.

 - Individuals with disabilities are responsible for requesting accommodations in a timely manner.
 Individuals can request accommodations at any time, however, certain accommodations require advance notice.

 - Note that the university is not required to provide auxiliary aids or services for personal use, including but not limited to; attendants, individually prescribed devices, readers for personal use or study, or other devices or services of a personal nature.

 - The University shall deny or withdraw recognition of or assistance to organizations that discriminate against individuals based on their disability.
 In addition, OSU Student Leadership & Involvement requires that all recognized student organizations state a nondiscrimination policy that is at least as broad as the university’s.

 Policy of Nondiscrimination on the Basis of Disability